-During the pandemic, fewer people have been moving to cities.
+During the pandemic, fewer people have been moving to urban areas.
 The chances of catching the virus in crowded streets, the flexibility of remote working, and the prospect of going through another lockdown in a cramped apartment have made cities seem a little less desirable.

-Instead, there has been an increase in people considering moving to suburban areas.
-There are so many positives to living in suburban areas, but here are our top five.
+Instead, there has been an increase in people moving to suburban areas.
+There are so many positives to living in these areas, especially here in the Capital Region, but here are our top five.

 1. Cheaper housing

 It is no secret that choosing a house in the surrounding suburbs of your preferred city can save you a lot of money.
 In the U.S. the average monthly rent in urban areas is $1,848 compared to $1,269 in suburban areas.
 The money saved on rent whilst living in the suburbs can be put towards buying your own property in the future.

 Not only are house prices cheaper in suburban areas, but you also get more space for your money.
 The interest in spacious homes has become more prevalent since many among us have experienced the cramped conditions of our apartments during national lockdowns this year.

 With the advent of remote working, more and more people are rethinking their homes and choosing larger properties outside of the city where they can convert a bedroom into an office space.
 People are also integrating dedicated home offices into their new construction homes to account for this shift in the work environment.

 When people are considering a move to the suburbs, it is usually because they are looking to start a family.
 When we have a family, our priorities shift.
 What once was a cool, edgy apartment in the city center, now seems more dangerous or impractical.

 Suburbs are often safer than cities and can offer a more nurturing environment than you would find in urban areas.
 Less traffic and noise are particularly appealing to those with young children and growing families.